dddice/react-keybind/README.md

  * Globally listen to single keypresses
  * Globally listen to combination keypresses (e.g. ctrl+c, ctrl+alt+a)
+ * Creates one listener for all keyboard shortcuts - _fast and lightweight!_
+ * Zero outside dependencies

 ### Roadmap

- * *Sequenced Keypresses* - Support multiple keys pressed in succession
+ * **Focus** - Support executing shortcuts when a particular element is focused
- * *Press & Hold* - Support holding down a particular set of keys and executing after a set time
+ * **Press & Hold** - Support holding down a particular set of keys and executing after a set time
+ * **Sequenced Keypresses** - Support multiple keys pressed in succession

 ## Installation